namrata4447/Aatmani-Project-Doc/README.md

 ![alt test](https://github.com/namrata4447/Aatmani-Project-Doc/blob/main/EFK%20Overview.drawio.png)

 #### EFK [ Elasticsearch, Fluent-bit and Kibana ]
-- EFK- is a suite of tools combining Elasticsearch, Fluent-bit and Kibana to manage logs.
+- EFK - is a suite of tools combining Elasticsearch, Fluent-bit and Kibana to manage logs.
 - EFK stack - is a centralized logging which identifies problems with servers or applications.
 It searches for the logs in a single place, helps to find issues in multiple servers by connecting logs for a specific time series.
 - ElasticSearch - Acts as a database where the data is collected and logs will be stored.